 LT Brian Van Metre, USN

-Surface Warfare Officer, Third Class Advisor
+Surface Warfare Officer, Fourth Class Advisor

 LT Brian Van Metre is a native of Mt.
 Pleasant, South Carolina.
 He graduated the University of Notre Dame with a B.S. in Aerospace Engineering and was commissioned as an Ensign through the Naval Reserve Officers Training Corps program in May 2013.
 Upon commissioning, LT Van Metre reported to USS MOBILE BAY (CG 53) in San Diego, California in June 2013 where he served as Auxiliaries Officer and Assistant Operations Officer.
 During his time onboard, LT Van Metre received his Surface Warfare Officer Qualification and his Engineering Officer of the Watch qualification.